1000 yen note: Series D

-The series D note, like the series E note currently in circulation, measured 150 x 76 mm.
+The series D note, like the series E note and series F, measured 150 x 76 mm.
 It entered circulation on 1 November 1984.
 The obverse side contained a portrait of the Meiji period novelist Natsume Sōseki, whose famous works include I Am a Cat and Kokoro.
 The reverse side featured two red-crowned cranes.
 The series D note was released with the bank number in four different colours: black (from 1984), blue (from 1990), brown (from 1993) and green (from 2000).
-With series E being brought into circulation in 2004, the series D notes were removed from circulation on 2 April 2007.
+It was removed from circulation on 2 April 2007.

 Series E

-The fifth series (series E) notes are currently in circulation, and are the smallest of the three common bank notes, measuring 150 x 76 mm.
 The front side shows a portrait of Hideyo Noguchi, who in 1911 discovered the agent of syphilis as the cause of progressive paralytic disease.
 The reverse depicts Mount Fuji and cherry blossoms, adapted from a photograph by Koyo Okada.
 It was first issued on 1 November 2004.
 Extensive anti-counterfeiting measures are present in the newest banknotes.
 They include intaglio printing, holograms, microprinting, fluorescent ink, latent images, watermarks, and angle-sensitive ink.
+The series E notes will continue to remain in circulation alongside the newly-issued series F notes from 2024.

 Series F

-On 9 April 2019, Finance Minister Tarō Asō announced new designs for the ¥1,000, ¥5,000, and ¥10,000 notes, for use beginning in 2024.
-The ¥1,000 bill will feature Kitasato Shibasaburō and The Great Wave off Kanagawa.
+The sixth series (series F) notes are currently in circulation, and are the smallest of the three common bank notes, measuring 150 x 76 mm.
+The ¥1,000 bill features Kitasato Shibasaburō and The Great Wave off Kanagawa.
+This is also the first series of bank note that features English.
+It was first issued on 3 July 2024.